Recognising excellence in the central banking community

 Best practice in policy, governance, economics and management

-Innovative and best practice in service provisions by market practitioners
+Innovative and best practice in service provision by market practitioners

-The awards will take place on March 13, 2019 in London where winners will be presented with their award at the annual Central Banking Awards gala dinner.
+The awards will take place in March, 2020 in London where winners will be presented with their award at the annual Central Banking Awards gala dinner.